 Eardwulf is deposed as King of Northumbria.
 He is succeeded by King Eanred.

 The Bishopric of Hexham has been absorbed by Lindisfarne.
 The new bishopric extends from Tweed to Tees.

 829 – Wessex conquers Mercia

 King Egbert of Wessex conquers Mercia, his supremacy amongst the Anglo-Saxon kings is acknowledged by the Northumbrians.

 829 – Powers meet at Northumbria’s ‘door’

-Egbert, King of Wessex and Mercia, and Eanred of Northumbria meet at Dore.
+Egbert, King of Wessex and Mercia, and Eanred, King of Northumbria meet at Dore.
 Their aim is to ensure peace.
 Eanred accepts Wessex supremacy and recognises Egbert as ‘over king’ of England.
-Dore near Sheffield is situated on the border near a Pennine pass or ‘doorway’ between Northumbria and the south.
+Dore, near Sheffield is situated on the Northumbria-Mercia border near a Pennine pass or ‘doorway’ linking Northumbria to the south.

 830 – Cuthbert monks flee Lindisfarne

 The monks of Lindisfarne leave the island with St Cuthbert’s body to escape further raids.
 They settle inland at Norham on Tweed where a church is built for the saint’s shrine.

 840 – King Eanred dies